-Troubleshooting API binding
+Troubleshooting API Binding

 Here are some common errors that occur when invoking Workflows via REST API.

-Response Code 404 Not Found
+404 Not Found

 Check Method and URI Match

 Flowgear binds Workflows based on HTTP method and URI.
-A common cause of this error is attempting to validate an API by opening it in a browser (which causes the GET method to be used) but the Workflow is actually bound to a different method (e.g. POST).
+A common cause of this error is attempting to validate an API by opening it in a browser (which causes the GET method to be used), but the Workflow is actually bound to a different method (e.g. POST).

-Check you've provided a valid API Key
+Check you have provided a valid API Key

 Check that the Workflow you're trying to invoke is listed as a Permitted Workflow in the API Key Detail Pane.

-Check the Environment you're invoking under
+Check the Environment that you are Invoking under

 For example, you may have created a Workflow bound to GET /thing and pushed that revision to Production.
 Later, you may have changed the binding to GET /anotherthing and left that revision in the Test Environment.
-If you are invoking the Production Environment, you'll still need to use GET /thing since the newer binding has not been published to it yet.
+If you are invoking the Production Environment, you'll still need to use GET /thing, since the newer binding has not been published to it yet.

-Response Code 409 Conflict with `Multiple Workflows share this route.
+Multiple Workflows share this route.

 This error occurs when the request resolves to more than one Workflow.
 Here are some examples of conflicts:

-• Two Workflows with the binding GET /thing
+• Two Workflows with the binding GET /thing.

 • A Workflow with the binding GET /thing/{id} and another Workflow with the binding GET /thing/another.
-This is a conflict since it would be valid to route an invoke of GET /thing/another to either Workflow
+This is a conflict since it would be valid to route an invoke of GET /thing/another to either Workflow.

-• Two Workflows that have different routes in the Test Environment but have a conflicting route in the Production Environment
+• Two Workflows that have different routes in the Test Environment, but have a conflicting route in the Production Environment.

 The wrong Workflow fires up when a call is made